teocomi/teocomi.github.io/_posts/2016-06-09-case-issue-tracker.md

 Despite BCF's immaturity and the several API limitations, CIT was really helping our internal teams to the point that [one of our main clients also decided to adopt it](https://github.com/ArupAus/issue-tracker) on several projects, CIT was really proving itself.

-Finally the day has come that CIT is open source!
+Finally the day has come that CIT is **open source**!
 My hope is to integrate it with BCFier and give the industry an even better tool.

 Start contributing on the [GitHub repo](https://github.com/WeConnect/issue-tracker).
 For more information on the Issue Tracker, check out this PDF [CIT-CASE Issue Tracker.pdf](https://github.com/WeConnect/issue-tracker/raw/master/Assets/CIT-%20CASE%20Issue%20Tracker%2020150129.pdf).